When a Cashier Reminded Me My Son Has Down Syndrome

 Shock, horror, hurt and fury coursed through my body.
 I considered jerking her over the register and beating her senseless.
 I looked her up and down; I could take her.

 Instead I used wit.
-I smiled a crazy lady smile.
+I smiled.
 “I know right?!
 It’s so much harder to get rid of them once they come out.
 Believe me I’ve tried…” Jackpot!
 Her mouth dropped open, and she stared at me in shock.
 I leaned over the register and whispered to her, “What you’re saying is that it’s OK for me to kill him while he’s inside but not outside?
-In my book there isn’t a difference.
+In my book, there isn’t a difference.
 For the record, we knew everything about him during my pregnancy.
 He’s our son now, and he was our son then.
 There is no way in hell that I would let any harm come to either of my children, including during the time that they’re so ridiculously considered disposable.”

 I sometimes forget that it’s not their fault.
 They just don’t know.